 Personally, I dealt with tendinitis from the time I was in about 7th or 8th grade until nearly the end of my time playing NCAA Division One basketball at Marist College.
 I used a physical therapist only at one point (during my senior year of high school), and over the years I have learned tons of tips and tricks that helped me beat patellar tendinitis.

-Keep reading below to learn about a few of the most common causes of jumper’s knee, as well as how you can cure jumper’s knee on your own!
+Keep reading below to learn about a few of the most common causes of Jumper’s Knee, as well as how you can cure Jumper’s Knee on your own!

-Causes of Jumpers Knee (Patellar Tendonitis)
+What Are the Causes of Jumpers Knee (Patellar Tendonitis)?

 The following factors could cause patellar tendinitis: